elunna/recipes/entres/pulled pork carnitas.md

 6. TRANSFER the pork to a bowl and shred with a fork or two, discarding any excess fat.
 Incorporate the cooking liquid from the pot, then add the green onions and lime juice.
-Season with the remaining 1/2 tablespoon salt.
+Season with the remaining 1/2 tbsp salt.

 ### MAKE IT A MEAL: